MatheusFraresso/url_shortener/README.md

 ]
 ```

+## Information

 # Background title job

 Cron was used to schedule a job every 10 seconds fetching all routes from the database and urlMetadata was used to parse the web page and find it's title.

 # Database

-For this project I have choosen MongoDb since it's easyer to deploy and has a nice interation with NestJs (https://docs.nestjs.com/techniques/mongodb), it also negates the need for migrations, making it easier for the end user (in this case you guys)
+For this project I have choosen MongoDb with Mongoose ODM since it's easyer to deploy and has a nice interation with NestJs (https://docs.nestjs.com/techniques/mongodb), it also negates the need for migrations, making it easier for the end user (in this case you guys)

+## The Solution

+# The alphabet

+This was a little hard to decide, I knew that the more characters existing in the alphabet the more efficient the shortener algorithm would be, so I thour about several solutions

+1. ASCII table-> having 256 character alphabet, the ASCII table seemed a nice choice at the beggining.
+But the existence of several characters that would break the URL made this a bad choice for the task
+2. HTTP url encode characters(https://www.w3schools.com/tags/ref_urlencode.ASP) -> Thisreference provided me with the most characters, but then found another problem that the ASCII sulutions would face too.
+Some characters could not be typed with normal keyboards, or needed some pretty convoluted shortcuts to be used.
+So also thinking about testing and user friendliness i stepped away from this solution
+3. Normal [a-z] alphabet with, but implementing huffman compression.
+The problem with this solution is that for the compression to be worth it, I would have to use a less diverse alphabet, and the compression would compress only about 38% (https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1176/assnFiles/assign6/huffman-encoding-supplement.pdf) of the string size.
+But since the options of encoding rise exponentially adding more characters, It would be more efficient to use a bigger alphabet (that would be more difficult to compress).
+The are some cases that the compression would be better, such as several equal characters back to back, but this cases are not common.
+4. So the final alphabet chosen was all the characters that could be typed in a common western keyboard, using and nos using the SHIFT and AltGr functions, having the final character count being 96.
+With this alphabet we could store 96^n, n being the size of the short url, and the user would be able to fetch the urls without searching for characters online or breaking the url on search

+# Url Shortener algorithm